Achiaga/open-website-builder/README.md

 Env
 --------------

-- Ask managerfor the keys
+- Ask tema lead for the keys

 - Add them on the root of the project under env.local